Raid Boss Overview – Tapu Bulu

 - Excellent shield pressure

-- Fast charged attacks
+- Fast energy cycling

 - Strong neutral coverage